 The investment threshold is when the convertible note will convert to equity.
 It is essentially the maturity of the convertible note.

-The valuation cap limits the amount of shares that the company can raise and thus prevents the investor or lender’s shares from becoming too diluted.
+The valuation cap limits the number of shares that the company can raise and thus prevents the investor or lender’s shares from becoming too diluted.

 The discount rate is the additional equity reward the investor or lender will receive for coming on board as an investor or lender in the early stages of funding.
 For example, if the discount rate were 20 per cent, the investor would be able to purchase equity at a 20 per cent discount when new stock is issued.